 It’s not possible to work out how effective your first AdWords campaign will be before it runs, but there are ways you can get a good idea of how much money you should be committing to a campaign.

 So let’s say that we know our tennis site sells one pair of shoes for every 20 visitors to the men’s tennis shoes page and that the profit on each pair is £30.
 Clearly, if we spend anything more than £30 to attract those 20 visitors through AdWords, the campaign is going to run at a loss.
 So adjust bid and budget until the daily estimated cost is lower than your expected profit.
 If you find you can’t do this, the chances are the keywords you’re targeting are too competitive and you’ll have to seek out terms that where the projected bid is lower.
-(The Google keyword research tool provides this information.)
+(The Google Keyword Planner provides this information.)
 If you’ve already set up conversions in Google Analytics, or a similar programme, you can use that information to guide your bids and budget.
 If you can’t work out how many visitors on average it takes for your site to make a sale, you’ll just have to make a guestimate and use that as a basis for your bid and budget.
 Regardless of which ever method you use, it’s important to keep a close eye on how your ads are performing and adjust your bid/budget if needed.

 Click the keywords tab select all keywords by checking the top tick box.